-4. Watch it unblinking for a minimum of ten minutes.
+4. Watch it unblinkingly for a minimum of ten minutes.
 Gradually, increase the duration.

 5. During the actual practice, try to be aware of your wandering thoughts and gently bring your mind back to the object.

-Please see the evaluation chart of Trataka Meditation practice below (click on it for enlarged view):
+Please see the evaluation chart of Trataka Meditation practice below (click on it for an enlarged view):